liberdade-organizacao/github-blog/README.md

 # GitHub blog

 If you are like me, you probably want to blog from the command line with your favorite text editor instead of going to a website and use a random editor that probably will not help you as much as you wanted.
-This is why I wrote this: I want to use Github as the database for my serverless blog.
+This is why I wrote this: I want to use Github as the database for my blog.
 The idea is:

 1. Create a Github repository to store your posts.
 1. In your website, include the Javascript files to load and retrieve blog posts.